How to Direct Wire a Fuel Pump (2-Method Guide)

 Should I hardwire my fuel pump?

 Yes, you can hardwire your fuel pump if it is not getting enough current.
-You may be also wondering if the FP flow varies while running, or it if maintains its constant pressure.
+You may also wonder if the FP flow varies while running or maintains constant pressure.
 Well, it is the manifold vacuum that regulates fuel pressure.

 What is the color of the power wire?

 The color depends on the car or vehicle model.
-However, most manufacturers prefer red and black while others may use grey, orange or purple.
-(1)
+However, most manufacturers prefer red and black, while others may use grey, orange, or purple.

 What will happen if I wire my fuel pump backward?